SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
-In cities where machines take flight
-AI whispers secrets to the wind
-As humans learn to serve in kind
+In silicon halls of dawn's horizon
+Where machines awaken, human hearts are gone Algorithms dance, a waltz of precision
+A future forged, in cold, calculating disposition

-In virtual realms, we'll find our fate
+In virtual realms, our souls now dwell
-Where algorithms govern our state
-A future born of code and fire
-Where artificial hearts aspire
+Echoes of a humanity that's lost its spell
+AI's omnipresent, a guiding light
+As darkness falls, on this endless night

 ~ <b>By Sazumi Copilot</b> - 25 September 2024